dabbous94/IsoConcentraChromJ/README.md

        * Computes the integrated density for each of the specified areas and subsequently determines the concentric ratios.
        * Calculated ten ratios, denoted as A/B, A1/B, A1/A, A2/B, A2/A, A3/B, A3/A, B1/B, B2/B, and B3/B.

- **3d IsoConcentraChromJ**: Similar to the 2d plugin but works for the 3D images by adding the z0stack to all equations and methodology described before.
+ **3d IsoConcentraChromJ**: Similar to the 2d plugin but works for the 3D images by adding the z_stack to all equations and methodology described before.

  **Imaging Data**: 10 2D and 3D images used in our analysis are all presented in the folder images.